-Even though the start of the 2020-2021 school year looks different from a traditional opening, our excitement for the upcoming school year is as high as ever!
-As always, we spent the entire summer reviewing all aspects of the elementary experience.
+We are excited for the start of the school year!
+As always, we spent the entire summer reviewing all aspects of our school systems; looking for anyway to improve your child's elementary experience.
 We remain steadfast in our resolve to provide the safest and most academically challenging school culture possible while fostering the inclusiveness and excitement that is fundamental at the elementary level.
-Obviously, this year presented us with some unique challenges, but we are eager to welcome in the start of the new school year!